mkrogemann/sbtg/README.md

 Supported sbt versions
 ======================

 sbtg currently supports versions 0.12.x and 0.13.x.
-There is one difference between these two which the script handles: testOnly vs. test-only are the respective task names. sbtg reads the sbt version from ```project/build.properties```.
+There is one difference between these two which the script handles: ```test-only``` and ```testOnly``` are the respective task names you have to use when you want to execute only one selected test. sbtg reads the sbt version from ```project/build.properties```.
 The value found in there can be overriden with a shell / environment variable, eg like so:
 ```
 $ SBT_VERSION=0.12 sbtg ...